griffinteller/parallel-SAT/docs/proposal.md

 ### Goals and Deliverables

 **Plan to achieve**
-- Sequential implementation of DPLL
-- Multi-core implementation of DPLL
-- GPU implementation of DPLL
-- Augmentation of multi-core implementation with inter-process communication
+- Sequential implementation of DPLL.
+We will spend some time optimizing this implementation to enable a fair comparison to parallel implementations, but  this will not be a major focus of our final report.
+- Multi-core implementation of DPLL.
+Without augmenting the algorithm with additionaly communication between threads, this should be a relatively simple implementation, and we will focus first on analyzing and optimizing state data structures for multi-core parallelism.
+- GPU implementation of DPLL.
+We expect to iterate over many approaches to scheduling and data structure, and we'll compare these in our final report.
+- Augmentation of multi-core implementation with communication between threads.
+At the very least, we would like to determine if early termination from the `unit-propogate` is worth the communication overhead and to analyze the behavior of this approach across different workloads.
-- Create testing framework and benchmarks
+- Create testing framework and benchmarks.
+We need to collect a suitable library of SAT problems, code to load these problems, and develop timing instrumentation.
-- Analysis of the characteristics of various data structures for the CNF formula and assignment state
-- Analysis of performance bottlenecks on various implementations
-- Analysis of various implementations under different workloads
+- Analysis of performance between machine types and across workloads
+- Analysis of performance within machine types across data structure iterations, communication choices, and other design decisions and parameters

 **Hope to achieve**
 - *Ahead of schedule*